KitsuneX07/bilibili-mcp/README.md

 ## Contribution Guidelines

-Guidelines for how others can contribute to your project.
+Guidelines for how others can contribute to this project.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).